inside.ewu.edu

 There are two options to declare this program:

-In-Person: most of the classes will be in person with some occasional online classes.
+In-Person: most of the classes will be in person, with some occasional online classes.

 Online: all of the classes will be online.
 Note that the online option operates using a different tuition model.

-• CMST 200 cannot be taken for credit towards the Communication Studies Majors;
+• CMST 200 cannot be taken for credit towards the Communication Studies Majors.

-• two years of a single high school world language or one year of a single college-level world language is required.
+World Language Requirement: Two years of a single high school world language or one year of a single college-level world language is required.

-Grade Requirements: a minimum cumulative GPA ≥2.0 by graduation.
+Grade Requirements: A minimum cumulative GPA ≥2.0 by graduation.

 A. Required Communication Foundation Credits